mmxw11/cybersecuritybase-project/README.md

 1. Open the app in your browser (localhost:8080 default).
 2. Username can be anything.
-3. For the password, write ' OR username='Ted' -- where Ted is the real username of the account you want login to.
+3. For the password, write ' OR username='Ted' -- where Ted is the real username of the account you want to sign in.
 4. Click “Sign in”.
-5. Now you have successfully logged in to someone’s account and can transfer all their money to yours.
+5. Now you have successfully signed into someone’s account and can transfer all their money to yours.

 **Fix**